 Most hosting companies have a range of packages for shared hosting, so you can pick one that meets your needs in terms of your likely traffic and the storage space as well as your budget.
 Don’t forget to allow some room to grow, though!

 You definitely don’t want your site to suffer from long or frequent periods of downtime, so always check the hosting company’s statistics.
 You can also search online for customer reviews of hosting companies.

 If you’re just starting out with a new WordPress site you may have some questions, so check what support is offered by your hosting company before you buy.
 Look at the support hours, especially if they are not available 24 hours a day and are in a different time zone to you.
 Also, check they offer a range of ways to get support, for example by email, by phone or live chat like SiteGround.

 Now that you know the web hosting basics, it should be easy to pick the right WordPress hosting company for you.

 WordPress for Beginners – Online Video Tutorials

 Do you find WordPress hard to use?
-Enrol in my Online Video Course “WordPress for Beginners” to learn everything you need to know to develop a useful website or blog with WordPress
+Buy this Online Video Course “WordPress for Beginners” to learn everything you need to know to develop a useful website or blog with WordPress